 I used my rather quirky sense of self and my uncanny ability to get into the weirdest situations possible, to discover some of the unique things to do in London.

-A list of amazing London attractions that you’ll want to see during your third or fourth visit to London, long after you’ve seen all those iconic, top London attractions that totally dominate everyone’s Instagram feed.
+A list of mildly adventurous things to do in London that you’ll actually want to see during your third or fourth visit to London, long after you’ve seen all those iconic, top London attractions that totally dominate everyone’s Instagram feed.

 Cough…Big Ben….Cough…No judgement here.